enricocristaudo/vento/README.md

 make
 ```

-This will compile the source code and place the executable in the `bin/` directory.
+The compiled binary will be generated in the `bin/` directory.

 ### Configuration

-Vento automatically looks for a configuration file named `vento.conf` in the working directory.
-If omitted, it defaults to Port `8080` and Document Root `"www"`.
+Vento operates using a dynamically loaded `vento.conf` file located in the working directory.
+If omitted, defaults are applied (Port: `8080`, Document Root: `"www"`).

 Example `vento.conf`:
 ```ini